K. J. Hamler

-Kahlee Jacoby Hamler (born July 8, 1999) is an American professional football wide receiver.
+Kahlee Jacoby Hamler (born July 8, 1999) is an American professional football wide receiver for the Orlando Storm of the United Football League (UFL).
 He played college football for the Penn State Nittany Lions.

 Early life

 Hamler moved from his hometown, Pontiac, Michigan, to Florida to play his final year of high school football as a senior at IMG Academy.
 Before his first career game at IMG Academy, he tore his ACL.
-Prior to transferring to IMG Academy, Hamler was a two year letterman at St. Mary's Preparatory School in Orchard Lake, Michigan.
+Prior to transferring to IMG Academy, Hamler was a two-year letterman at St. Mary's Preparatory School in Orchard Lake, Michigan.
 He was rated as a four-star prospect by ESPN, Rivals and Scout and a three star prospect by 247Sports.
 He also ran track for two seasons.

 College career

 2017 season

 Hamler redshirted as a freshman at Penn State due to suffering a torn ACL the previous year.

 2018 season

 In the first game of his collegiate career against Appalachian State, Hamler returned a kickoff 52 yards with less than two minutes on the clock to help spark Penn State's game-tying drive.
 He capped the drive off with a 15-yard touchdown reception with under a minute remaining, ending the game with 3 catches for 67 yards and a touchdown.
 Against Ohio State, Hamler was awarded Big Ten Conference Freshman of the Week honors after recording four receptions for 138 yards, including a 93-yard touchdown.
 Through five games, Hamler recorded 13 receptions for 308 yards and four touchdowns in his first season as a collegiate athlete.